 - information security and user privacy (whether my own or for entire systems)

 - social network design (from cryptography primitives and from the perspective of abuse)

 - virtual reality (broadly, video games as storytelling tools)

+If you’ve read this far and any of those about topics caught your interest, you should drop me a line!
 My email is first initial last name AT gmail and you can find me on most services as ian5v or ianklatzco.